HomeSpan/HomeSpan/docs/Reference.md

 * `void setStatusPin(uint8_t pin)`
   * sets the ESP32 pin to use for the HomeSpan Status LED
   * assumes a standard LED will be connected to *pin*
-  * if neither this method nor `setStatusPixel()` is called, HomeSpan will assume there is no Status LED
+  * if neither this method nor any equivalent method is called, HomeSpan will assume there is no Status LED

 * `void setStatusPixel(uint8_t pin, float h=0, float s=100, float v=100)`
   * sets the ESP32 pin to use for the HomeSpan Status LED
+  * this method is an *alternative* to using `setStatusPin()` above
   * assumes an RGB NeoPixel (or equivalent) will be connected to *pin*
   * works well with ESP32 boards that have a built-in NeoPixel LED, though adding an external NeoPixel is fine
   * users can optionally specify the color HomeSpan will use with the NeoPixel by providing the following HSV values: